 Questions are the stock in trade of a life coach.
-I include a question in each of my chat letters to get your grey matter working.
+I include a question in each of my chat letter emails to give you inspiration.
+For example:

 “Where do you get inspiration from?”

 We’re all inspired differently.
 By a person, a book, a film, you name it.
 It’s useful to know what works for you so that if you are feeling a little bit stale, stuck in a rut or dull you can get yourself going again.